screwdriver-cd/guide/docs/user-guide/metadata.md

 ### Using [Lua](https://www.lua.org/) for atomic updates

-the `meta` tool creates a lock file, and holds a [flock](https://linux.die.net/man/2/flock) around each of its operations so that it may be executed by parallel operations in your build (for instance a Makefile invoked with `make -j 4`)
+The `meta` tool creates a lock file, and holds a [flock](https://linux.die.net/man/2/flock) around each of its operations so that it may be executed by parallel operations in your build (for instance a Makefile invoked with `make -j 4`)